coder745/josh_website/certifications.md

         <article>
             <a name='professional'></a>
             <h3>CIW Web Development Professional</h3>
-            <p>The CIW Web Development certification was award as a result of achieving the following certifications: CIW JavaScript Specialist, CIW Perl Specialist, CIW Database Design Specialist.</p>
+            <p>The CIW Web Development certification was awarded as a result of achieving the following certifications: CIW JavaScript Specialist, CIW Perl Specialist, and CIW Database Design Specialist.</p>
             <a href='http://www.ciwcertified.com/certifications/Web_Development_Series/development.php'>About Certification</a>
         </article>